O JARGON BUSTER

 - Depression (1)

-is that a depression will turn into a pond if it rains enough,
+that a depression will turn into a pond if it rains

-whereas water will flow downhill out of a re-entrant.
+enough, whereas water will flow downhill out of a

 - Depression (2)